On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Proof of the Main Theorem

 Remarks:

 \begin{enumerate}

-\item Statements i)-iii) are designed for keeping track of the domains on which estimates are holding and in particular to ensure that these domains do not get too small and that the constants $\epsilon_i$ which keep track of the accuracy of the approximations do indeed tend to $0$.
-The outer radii $R_i$ are chosen primarily so that the image of $\overline U_{R_{i-1}}$ under the polynomial composition ${\bf Q^i}$ covers $U_{R_i}$ (this is v) above).
+\item Statements \emph{\ref{ind:i}}-\emph{\ref{ind:iii}} are designed for keeping track of the domains on which estimates are holding and in particular to ensure that these domains do not get too small and that the constants $\epsilon_i$ which keep track of the accuracy of the approximations do indeed tend to $0$.
+The outer radii $R_i$ are chosen primarily so that the image of $U_{R_i}$ under the inverse branch of ${\bf Q^i}$ which fixes $0$ is contained in $U_{R_{i-1}}$ (this is \emph{\ref{ind:v}} above).
 This allows us to compose the inverses of these compositions and then approximate this composition of inverses by means of Phase II.
-The inner radii $S_i$ are chosen primarily so that the image of $\overline U_{S_{i-1}}$ under the polynomial composition ${\bf Q^i}$ lies inside $U_{S_i}$ (this is vi) above).
-This allows us to compose these polynomial compositions and gives us our iterates which approximate the elements of $\calS$.
+The inner radii $S_i$ are chosen primarily so that the image of $U_{S_{i-1}}$ under the polynomial composition ${\bf Q^i}$ lies inside $U_{S_i}$ (this is \emph{\ref{ind:vi}} above).
+This allows us to compose these polynomial compositions and gives us our iterates which remain bounded and approximate the elements of $\calS$.

-\item Statement vii) is a `Phase II' statement regarding error correction of using Phase II of the inverse of an earlier polynomial composition.
-Effectively, the Phase II correction compensates for the error in the previous composition, whose deviation from the identity is measured in viii) above.
+\item Statement \emph{\ref{ind:vii}} is a `Phase II' statement regarding error correction using Phase II of the inverse of an earlier polynomial composition.
+Effectively, the Phase II correction compensates for the error in the previous Phase I composition, whose deviation from the identity is measured in \emph{\ref{ind:viii}} above.